hslu-ige-laes/lcm/docs/home.md

 - Supported data sources include LoRaWAN sensors, influxDB and CSV files
 - The lcm monitoring solution is cost-effective and "do it yourself"

-Disclaimer: This is a prototype.
+**Disclaimer**: This is a prototype.
 The authors decline any liability or responsibility in connection with the lcm application.

 (c) Lucerne University of Sciences and Arts, 2020

-For a detailed documentation see **<a href="https://hslu-ige-laes.github.io/lcm/" target="_blank">https://hslu-ige-laes.github.io/lcm/</a>**
+For a more detailed documentation, please refer to **<a href="https://hslu-ige-laes.github.io/lcm/" target="_blank">https://hslu-ige-laes.github.io/lcm/</a>**